mrychlik/DeductronCode/README.md

 `python3 run.py`

+Alternatively, one can test the code by running pytest, e.g.:

+`pytest-3.7`

 # Pure Python Deductron implementation
 In this folder one finds a pure Python implementation of the Deductron RNN.
 The learning scheme is discrete state space optimization.